-30.6% of the sample thought plant-based leather was modern - the highest percentage for all products categories.
+In previous questions, 30.6% of the sample said they thought plant-based leather was modern, 32.6% thought it was innovative, 42.2% thought it was sustainable and 34.3% believed it is ethical.
+These were the highest percentages for all products categories.

-32.6% thought plant-based leather was innovative - the highest percentage for all products categories.

-42.2% thought it was sustainable - the highest percentage for all products categories.

-34.3% believed it is ethical - the highest percentage for all products categories.
-We explained to the panel what plant-based leather was, and then asked them to select a statement that best described their thoughts.
+We explained to the panel what plant-based leather was and then asked them to select a statement that best described their thoughts.